mruiz7797/double-seven-guitars/docs/README.md

 ### Future implementations

-* Confirmation page after submit button and form that works
+* Confirmation page after the submit button is pressed and a form that works

-There was some discussion in our weekly stand up about whether or not a "Thank you" page should be used after submitting the form to provide a positive user experience.
+There was some discussion in our weekly stand-up about whether or not a "Thank you" page should be used after submitting the form to provide a positive user experience.
 The conclusion was that there should not be a "Thank you" page as this would be a lie (the data doesn't go anywhere and they won't get a reply).
-The recommendation was to use the Code Institute form dump so submitted information can be seen.
+The recommendation was to use the Code Institute form dump so that submitted information could be seen.

-In future, I would lke to learn the skills to be able to ensure the form is fully functioning and as such could implement a "Thank you" page.
+In the future, I would like to learn the skills to be able to ensure the form is fully functioning and as such could implement a "Thank you" page.

 * Contact buttons

-In the contact boxes I would like the phone number and email to be interactive and to "copy to clipboard" when clicked.
+In the contact boxes, I would like the phone number and email to be interactive and to "copy to clipboard" when clicked.

 * More detailed information regarding repairs